CleverRaven/Cataclysm-DDA/doc/MARTIALART_JSON.md

 "required_buffs_all": [ "eskrima_hit_buff" ],    // This technique requires all of the named buffs to be active
-"forbidden_buffs_any": [ "eskrima_hit_buff" ],    // This technique is forbidden if any of the named buffs are active "forbidden_buffs_all": [ "eskrima_hit_buff" ],    // This technique is forbidden if all of the named buffs are active "crit_tec" : true,          // This technique only works on a critical hit "crit_ok" : true,           // This technique works on both normal and critical hits "downed_target": true,      // Technique only works on a downed target "stunned_target": true,     // Technique only works on a stunned target "human_target": true,       // Technique only works on a human-like target
+"forbidden_buffs_any": [ "eskrima_hit_buff" ],    // This technique is forbidden if any of the named buffs are active "forbidden_buffs_all": [ "eskrima_hit_buff" ],    // This technique is forbidden if all of the named buffs are active "req_flags": [ "" ]         // List of item flags the used weapon needs to be eligable for the technique "required_char_flags": [ "" ]    // List of "character" (bionic, trait, effect or bodypart) flags the character needs to be able to use this technique
+"forbidden_char_flags": [ "" ]    // List of character flags disabling this technique
+"crit_tec" : true,          // This technique only works on a critical hit "crit_ok" : true,           // This technique works on both normal and critical hits "attack_override": false    // This technique replaces the base attack it triggered on, nulling damage and movecost (instead using the tech's flat_bonuses), and counts as unarmed for the purposes of skill training and special melee effects
+"downed_target": true,      // Technique only works on a downed target "stunned_target": true,     // Technique only works on a stunned target "human_target": true,       // Technique only works on a human-like target